Description

 Get Started

-Ice Cool is a pack based on single advanced master material.
-The material is placed in folder IceCool/Materials/M_IceCool.
-Basically every user has two ways of working with the package.
+Ice Cool is a pack based on a single advanced master material.
+The material is placed in the folder IceCool/Materials/M_IceCool.
+Every user has two ways of working with the package.

 1. Copy Material (Easy one) – Copy example material and modify the parameter to fit the requirements.
 You can check the example materials in the demo IceMap.

-2. Create Material (Hard one) – Create a material instance from master material and setup material parameters from scratch.
+2. Create Material (Hard one) – Create a material instance from master material and set material parameters from scratch.

-This documentation covers both approaches to create cool ice material.
+This documentation covers both approaches to creating cool ice material.

 It is good practice to create New Folder where the materials created using Ice Cool package will be stored.
 Try to not modify or add any content do the Ice Cool package it will protect your project from problems after downloading the new updates of the package.